MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/5-add-flexibility-using-parameters-and-variables.md

 Templates are powerful because of their reusability.
 You can use Bicep to write templates that deploy multiple separate environments or copies of your resources.

 Your toy company will be launching new products regularly, and you need to use the Bicep templates to create the Azure resources required for each product launch.
-You want to avoid using fixed resource names: since resources often need unique names, embedding names in your template mean you can't use it for multiple different product launches.
-You also have to deploy the resources in different locations depending on where the toys will be launched.
+You need to avoid using fixed resource names.
+Many types of Azure resources need unique names, so embedding names in your template mean you can't reuse the template for multiple different product launches.
+You also have to deploy the resources in different locations depending on where the toys will be launched, which means you can't embed the resource locations in your template either.

-Here, you'll learn about parameters and variables, which are two Bicep features you can use to make your templates flexible and reusable.
+In this unit, you'll learn about _parameters_ and _variables_, which are two Bicep features you can use to make your templates flexible and reusable.
 You'll also be introduced to _expressions_.

 ## Parameters and variables